Kelley B. Hodge

 Ms. Hodge received her juris doctor from the University of Richmond’s T.C.
 Williams School of Law in 1996.
 She is a 1993 graduate of the University of Virginia where she received her Bachelor of Arts degree in Foreign Affairs and in Spanish Language and Literature.
 She is a native of Montgomery County, Pennsylvania and graduated from Mount Saint Joseph Academy in Flourtown, PA.

 Ms. Hodge is a member of the Bars in the Commonwealths of Pennsylvania and Virginia and is admitted to practice in the Supreme Court and district courts of both jurisdictions.
-She is a member of the Philadelphia Bar Association and the Montgomery County Bar Association.
-Ms. Hodge is also a member of the governing board of Mount Saint Joseph Academy in Flourtown, PA. , the governing board of Mercy Neighborhood Ministries in Philadelphia, the advisory board of Villanova Law School’s Institute on Commercial Sexual Exploitation, the advisory board of the Community College of Philadelphia’s Center for Law and Society, the advisory board for the International Association of Chiefs of Police Subcommittee on Hate Crimes, and the President’s select board to address diversity and African-American interests at the University of Virginia.
-Ms. Hodge also serves as an inaugural member and mentor for at-risk high school young women in Philadelphia through the Women of Tomorrow national mentor and scholarship organization.
-She is also an active member of Jack and Jill of America and Alpha Kappa Alpha Sorority, Incorporated.
-Ms. Hodge currently resides with her husband and 10 year old son in Philadelphia, PA.
+Ms. Hodge is admitted in the Third Circuit Court of Appeals.
+She is a member of the Pennsylvania Bar Association and the Montgomery County Bar Association.
+Ms. Hodge is also a member of the governing board of Mercy Neighborhood Ministries in Philadelphia, the advisory board of Villanova Law School’s Institute on Commercial Sexual Exploitation, the board of Mission Kids of Montgomery County (PA), the board of the Pennsylvania Innocence Project, the advisory board for the International Association of Chiefs of Police Subcommittee on Hate Crimes, and the President’s select board to address diversity and African-American interests at the University of Virginia.
+Ms. Hodge also served as an inaugural member and mentor for at-risk high school young women in Philadelphia through the Women of Tomorrow national mentor and scholarship organization.
+She is an active member of the Forum of Executive Women, The Links, Incorporated, Jack and Jill of America and Alpha Kappa Alpha Sorority, Incorporated.
+Ms. Hodge currently resides with her husband and son in Philadelphia, PA.